tjvantoll/www.tjvantoll.com/source/_posts/2015-05-22-linting-javascript-in-nativescript-apps.markdown

 └── platforms
     └── ...</code></pre>

-If you don't already have a `package.json` file, run [`npm init`](https://docs.npmjs.com/cli/init) in the project's root and npm will help you build one.
+If your project doesn't already have a `package.json` file, run [`npm init`](https://docs.npmjs.com/cli/init) in the project's root and npm will help you build one.

-Next, install Gulp locally along with its [JSHint](https://www.npmjs.com/package/gulp-jshint) and [JSCS](https://www.npmjs.com/package/gulp-jscs) packages:
+After that, install Gulp locally along with its [JSHint](https://www.npmjs.com/package/gulp-jshint) and [JSCS](https://www.npmjs.com/package/gulp-jscs) packages:

 <pre class="language-shell"><code>npm install gulp gulp-jshint gulp-jscs --save-dev</code></pre>